LIBRARY CARDS, LOAN PERIODS & FINES

 INTERNET & COMPUTER USE

-The Library provides computers, network access, and software applications to help fulfill this mission.
+The Library provides computers, network access, wireless access and software applications to help fulfill this mission.
 The Library maintains an Internet web site for remote access to library resources.

 Terms & Conditions

 The Library is not responsible for any damages to personal property or for information obtained on the Internet.
 The Library Director, or a designee, may also determine other reasonable restrictions in specific cases which may not be addressed by this policy, until the Library Board of Trustees has had the opportunity to review the need for such restrictions.
 This policy was adopted by the Murray Library Board of Trustees at their regular meeting of June 16, 2004, amended on October 18, 2006, and reviewed and approved on May 23, 2007 and June 23, 2010, and amended and approved on May 15, 2013.
 This policy is effective July 1, 2004 and will be reviewed at least every three years.
 Parental permission policy for minors is effective January 1, 2007.
 This policy will be posted in a conspicuous place within the library and will be published on the library web site.

 “Adult” is an individual 18 years of age or older.

 “Minor” is an individual younger than 18 years of age.